nsg/tunnel/README.md

 re-keys the client, and there is no option to disable that, so do not run join on an existing installation that you use for other things.

-I'm considering fixing this in the future.

-Also not that this is a Tinc 1.1+ feature.
+Also note that this is a Tinc 1.1+ feature.

 ### Tinc raw command